Community Care And The Role Of Alzheimer's Support Groups

 In these cases, online therapy through a platform like BetterHelp can offer a flexible and accessible means of receiving mental health support, which can be particularly vital in the context of Alzheimer’s disease.
 For caregivers of Alzheimer’s patients who may struggle to find time for themselves amid their responsibilities, online therapy can be a way to connect with a professional therapist at their convenience.

-For patients in the early stages of Alzheimer’s, online therapy can offer a platform to understand their condition and address related emotional concerns.
+For patients in the early stages of Alzheimer’s or dementia, online therapy can offer a platform to understand their condition and address related emotional concerns.
 The incorporation of online therapy within the community care model can enhance its holistic approach to Alzheimer’s care, allowing clients to choose between phone, video, or live chat sessions and access valuable resources.

 Online therapy has also been found effective.
 One study reviewed the use of telemedicine among older adults with Alzheimer’s disease and related dementia or mild cognitive impairment.
 The literature review reported successful implementation of telemedicine, supported by patient and care partner satisfaction, similar results on cognitive assessment and diagnosis compared to in-person visits, and improvement in outcome measures following rehabilitation.
 These benefits emphasize the potential of online therapy and telemedicine in Alzheimer’s care and a potentially important role in community care models.